Barb" teaches the

 "Pastor Joe" also teaches Frank Bell's "7 Step Safety System".

-SUMMER 2017 -- Now that lessons have resumed, if you are interested in visiting the farm, you can be ready in
+FAll 2017 -- Although we are full at present, if you are interested in visiting the farm, you can be ready in

 advance by printing and filling out these important forms ahead of time!

 students under 18, both parents or legal guardians must sign.